-Petit Theft Charges in Florida
+Petit Theft in Florida

-• Appropriate the property for personal use or for the use of another person not entitled to the use of the property.
+To prove the crime of Petit Theft, the State must prove a person took another person’s property with the intent to deprive the person of a right or benefit of the property; or took the property for personal use or the use of another person not entitled to the use of the property.

 Penalties for Petit Theft